redis/redis-doc/topics/twitter-clone.md

     SET uid:1000:auth fea5e81ac8ca77622bed1c2132a021f9
     SET auth:fea5e81ac8ca77622bed1c2132a021f9 1000

-In order to authenticate an user we'll do this simple work (`login.php`):
+In order to authenticate a user we'll do this simple work (`login.php`):
  * Get the username and password via the login form
  * Check if the username:`<username>`:uid key actually exists
  * If it exists we have the user id, (i.e. 1000)